False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests: Numerical experiments

-Table \ref{t:verystrong_3} displays the results of a set of simulations in which the parent Markov chain has a large $\slem(\bm P)$.
-However, $\tlem(\bm P)$ is also sampled to be relatively large.
+Table \ref{t:verystrong_3} displays the results of a set of simulations in which the dependence of the hypotheses is strong with $\slem(\bm P) = 0.9591$.
+However, the third largest eigenmodulus, i.e. $\tlem(\bm P)$, is also sampled to be relatively large at $0.5232$.
 This makes the sampling of $\bm P$ more difficult.
-In contrast, in the simulations of Section \ref {ss:strong}, there is actually no control on $\tlem(\bm P)$.
-As a result, $\tlem(\bm P)$ in those simulations is small and in most cases, the value is less than 0.3.
-The transition matrix of the parent Markov chain for Table \ref{t:verystrong_3} has $\slem(\bm P) = 0.9591$, $\tlem(\bm P) = 0.5232$,
+In contrast, in the simulations of Section \ref {ss:strong}, there is no control on $\tlem(\bm P)$ and as a result, $\tlem(\bm P)$ is small.
+In most cases, the value is less than 0.3.
+For example, for the transition matrices in \eqref{e:strong} and \eqref{e:verystrong}, the value of $\tlem(\bm P)$ is 0.0645 and 0.1155, respectively.
+The transition matrix of the parent Markov chain for Table \ref{t:verystrong_3} is

 with $\bm\pi = (0.47319,0.47681,0.018907,0.01173,0.019363)\tp$ and $\psig = 0.05$.
 Note that the proportion of false nulls is only half as large as the one in Section \ref{ss:strong}, making error control more difficult.
 Table~\ref {t:verystrong_3} shows that in this case, even though the Bayes BH procedure has a harder time to control the FDR, it has substantially less variation in the FDP than the BH procedure does.
 Further, the power of the Bayes BH procedure is clearly superior to the BH procedure.
 For example, at a realized FDP $\approx 0.35$, the former makes about 204 true discoveries whereas the latter makes about 149.
 The Bayes BH procedure also has significantly lower SE-to-mean ratio of the $\NTD$ than the BH procedure.
-The phenomenon was repeatedly observed when $\tlem(\bm P)$ was sampled to be relatively large.
-Figure~\ref{fig:strong_3} provides further examples of the phenomenon.
+The phenomenon was repeatedly observed when $\tlem(\bm P)$ was sampled to be large.
+Figure~\ref{fig:strong_3} provides examples of the phenomenon.
 In contrast to Figure~\ref{fig:strong}, the FDP density curves of the two procedures exhibit pronounced differences, and their NTD density curves are far apart instead of overlapping with each other.

 As noted in the introduction, it is known that the BH procedure is often able to control the FDR under dependence, and certain properties of dependence are sufficient for this to happen \cite{wu_2008, benyek_2001, sarkar_2002, sarkar_2006, clahal_2009}.
 Much less is known about the relationship between properties of dependence and other aspects of performance of multiple testing, such as stability and power.
 One advantage of random sampling from a large space of dependence structures is that it enables experimental investigation of the relationship.
 The properties of statistical dependence as characterized by $\slem(\bm P)$ and $\tlem(\bm P)$ have been the focus here.
 The above results indicate that $\slem(\bm P)$ alone is not sufficient to characterize the relative performances of the Bayes BH and the BH procedures.
 This numerical observation is consistent with what is now known about the mixing times of Markov chains \cite {dia_1996, levperwil_2008}.
 The results in Table \ref{t:verystrong_3} and Figure~\ref {fig:strong_3} indicate that $\tlem(\bm P)$ may sometimes play a role in shaping the differences.
 In our simulations, $\bm P$ is a $5\times 5$ matrix.
 Thus $\slem(\bm P)$ and $\tlem(\bm P)$ together provide a significant part of information on the spectrum of the transition matrix.
 This points to a complex relationship between the dependence structure of the underlying hypotheses and the relative performances of the Bayes BH and the BH procedures.